corememltd/cloud-managed-dns/README.md

 # Usage and Testing

+This section will walk you through testing your service before putting it into production.

+Points to be aware of:

+ * records in the private view take precedence over the records in the public view
+     * externally, if a record exists in the private view but not public, then the response will be `NXDOMAIN`
+     * externally, if a record exists in both the private and public views, then the response will be the public one
+     * internally, if a record exists in the private view but not public, then the response will be the private one
+     * internally, if a record exists in both the private and public views, then the response will be the private one
+ * generally you should not put [special use IPs (RFC6890)](https://www.rfc-editor.org/rfc/rfc6890) into the public view
+     * so not `192.168.0.0/16` or `fc00::/7`

+## Public

+Once you have populated your public zone, then you should be able to see your expected result for it with:

+    dig @nsA-0Y.azure-dns.com server.example.invalid

+Where `nsA-0Y.azure-dns.com` is one of the entries from the `nameservers` output produced earlier.

+## Private

-To check the proxy resolvers are working (they may take a few minutes to start for the first time) you run the following command from one of the IP addresses you listed in `allowed_ips` earlier:
+First check that the proxy resolvers are working (they may take a few minutes to start for the first time) by running the following command from a workstation holding one of the IP addresses you listed in `allowed_ips` earlier in `setup.tfvars`:

     dig @192.0.2.4 SOA example.invalid

 Where `192.0.2.4` is one of the IPs return earlier in `proxy-ipv6` and `proxy-ipv4`.

-The output should look like the following, where if you see `azureprivatedns.net.` then everything is working.
+The output should look like the following, where if you see `azureprivatedns.net.` then everything is working:

     ; <<>> DiG 9.16.27-Debian <<>> @192.0.2.4 SOA example.invalid
     ; (1 server found)